 The results speak for themselves.
 The jar on the left was heated and held for 20 minutes and produced consistent, firm, thick set yogurt.
 Perfect yogurt.
 The jar on the right was not heated - the end product curdled, expanded in the jar and produced an unusual amount of whey separation at the bottom.

-Dr Davis’s original method specified 10 probiotic ( BioGaia Gastrus) tablets be used to inoculate milk into yogurt.
+Dr Davis’s original method specified 10 probiotic (BioGaia Gastrus) tablets be used to inoculate milk into yogurt.
 If you’re familiar with BioGaia Gastrus probiotic tablets, you’ll know how expensive they are!
-We have experimented using fewer tablets and are pleased to say that we only used 3 tablets to make this thick set yogurt.
+We have experimented using fewer tablets and are pleased to say that we had significant results with only 3 tablets.
+Because our experiments produced thick textured, tart tasting yogurt we are confident that bacterial fermentation occurred however, without clinical trials on the yogurt, accurate CFU counts are unknown.

 Dr Davis’s recommends L. reuteri yogurt ferment for 30 to 36 hours.
 Our research into developing the best yogurt makers on the market together with our extensive experience making yogurt has us confident that a 24-hour incubation is sufficient.
 The thickness of this yogurt is evidence enough.